strapi/rfcs/rfcs/xxxx-plugins-custom-components.md

 Allow plugins to create `Custom Fields` by:
 - registering components in Backend API (to define the schema of our field)
-- (optionally) registering react components for edition in Admin Frontend
+- (optionally) registering React Components for edition in the Admin Frontend

 # Example